strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/documentation/presentations/restricted-presentation.md

 ---

-# Welcome to the Secure Presentation 🔒
+# Welcome to the Secure Presentation!!!

 This presentation includes both **public and restricted** slides.
 By default, you can view the demo without logging in, but certain slides require authentication.